zleight1/BasicPomodoro/README.md

 # BasicPomodoro
-A bare-bones "Pomodoro Timer" extension for Visual Studio
+A bare-bones "Pomodoro Timer" Desktop Widget

 More features to come.